 World Storytelling Day exists to encourage people all over the planet to share stories orally in their native tongue.
-It presents a great opportunity to embrace different cultures and nurture interpersonal relationships by listening to others’ stories.
-Plus, it gives everyone a chance to keep their stories alive.
+It presents a great opportunity to embrace different cultures and geographies, broaden our sense of history, and nurture interpersonal relationships by listening to others’ stories.
+It gives everyone a chance to keep their stories alive and serves as a meaningful educational experience.

 March 20 is World Storytelling Day.
 An annual celebration with a new theme each year, it’s held on the spring equinox.
 This year’s theme is “Together We Can,” which organizers said they decided upon to encourage everyone to come together and move forward together.

-According to longtime international storyteller Rudolph Roos, who grew up in the Netherlands, the seeds for World Storytelling Day were sown in the 1990s and officially started in Sweden in 2001, grew to 25 countries in 2005, and today, of course, is celebrated across the world.
+According to longtime international storyteller Rudolph Roos, who grew up in the Netherlands, the seeds for World Storytelling Day were sown in the 1990s and officially started in Sweden in 2001, grew to 25 countries in 2005, and today is celebrated across the world.

 The House of Stories is Hamilton’s online archive of storytellers from everywhere on Earth.
 It showcases rich and diverse cultural traditions of storytelling on every continent and is not to be missed in observance of World Storytelling Day.